dzhng/deep-seek/README.md

 The main difference between the 2 concepts breaks down to:

-- Answer engine: aggregate a ton of sources to find the one _correct_ answer
+- Answer engine: aggregate a ton of sources to find the one _correct_ answer.
+This is what "research agents" have converged on recently.
+Examples include [perplexity](https://perplexity.ai), [gpt-researcher](https://github.com/assafelovic/gpt-researcher), or [aomni](https://aomni.com).
-- Retrieval engine: process a ton of sources to collect a _comprehensive_ list of entities
+- Retrieval engine: process a ton of sources to collect a _comprehensive_ list of entities.
+So far there haven't been any serious attempts to do this yet (afaik).

 The end result for an answer engine is a research report, the end result for a retrieval engine is a table with all the retrieved entities and enriched columns.